Dance (Gary Numan album): Overview

+Recording

+Numan started working on the album in late 1980.
+A fan of Japan's album Gentlemen Take Polaroids, he hired Japan's bassist Mick Karn to play on the album.
+Numan encouraged Karn to improvise around a basic musical outline.
+The first song they collaborated on was "She's Got Claws", Karn's saxophone riff on the track was a spontaneous improvisation and Numan kept the first take of it.
+Japan's guitarist Rob Dean also played on the album and the Italian voice on "Boys Like Me" is Japan's publicist Connie Filapello.
+Other collaborators on the album include violinist Nash the Slash, Queen drummer Roger Taylor, Chris Payne and Cedric Sharpley from Numan's live backing band, and keyboardist Roger Mason.

 Critical reception

 Reaction to the album was mixed, some critics applauding what they saw as a less commercial career move and others viewing the change of pace with cynicism.
 A positive review appeared in Smash Hits magazine which gave the album a 9 out of 10 rating, describing the music as "timeless".
 Writing for NME, Paul Morley argued that the album elevated Numan above many synthesizer contemporaries: "Dance does prove that when judged against his proper peers he can come out well...
 It's a thoughtful response to the new competition: Numan self-controlled and sophisticated.
-He can filter and exploit past noises as sensibly, even surprisingly, as anyone" but that the music lacked other things: "Dance is Numan's neatest, cleanest and most responsible homage to Brian Eno.
+He can filter and exploit past noises as sensibly, even surprisingly, as anyone", but Morley felt that the music lacked other things: "Dance is Numan's neatest, cleanest and most responsible homage to Brian Eno.
 The elements of Eno's meditative adjustments and slippy neology are used well, but Another Green Worlds breathtaking personality, intimacy, grace and irony is missing."
+Reviewing the album in Record Mirror, Daniela Soave expressed the belief that Numan on Dance appeared as the "Leonard Cohen of synth music".
+Paul Colbert in Melody Maker also notes the influence of Eno although ultimately describes Dance as, "an album by a victim, and he [Numan] suffers at his own hand".